Eschatologue/CM_wiki/docs/option/feat/feat-boon.md

 When you would be reduced to 0 Hit Points, you can drop to 1 Hit Point instead and regain a number of Hit Points equal to half your Hit Point maximum.
 Once you use this benefit, you can't use it again until you finish a **:rest-long: Long Rest**.

 ###### Recover Vitality
 You have a pool of ten d10s.
-As a **:rsc-b: Bonus Action**{ .rsc }, you can expend dice from the pool, roll those dice, and regain a number of Hit Points equal to the roll's total.
+As a **:rsc-b: Bonus Action**{.rsc}, you can expend dice from the pool, roll those dice, and regain a number of Hit Points equal to the roll's total.
 You regain all the expended dice when you finish a **:rest-long: Long Rest**.

 ---